DeeBoyZero/tth-techdegree-project3/README.md

     }
 }
 ```
 2. Real-time error message has been configured on the credit card number field using some helper functions.
 It validates the input with a keyup  listener.
-It adds and remove class as needed and hide or show the hint message.
+It adds and removes classes as needed and hide or show the hint message.
 ```
 cardNumber.addEventListener('keyup', (e) => {
     if (checkCreditCard({cardnumber: cardNumber.value})) {